elastic/rally/docs/command_line_reference.rst

 ``test-mode``
 ~~~~~~~~~~~~~

 Allows you to test a track without running it for the whole duration.
 This mode is only intended for quick sanity checks when creating a track.
-Please don't rely on these numbers at all (they are meaningless).
+Don't rely on these numbers at all (they are meaningless).

-If you write your own track, please keep in mind that you need :ref:`prepare your track to support this mode <add_track_test_mode>`.
+If you write your own track you need to :ref:`prepare your track to support this mode <add_track_test_mode>`.

 ``telemetry``
 ~~~~~~~~~~~~~